As we say goodbye (and good riddance) to 2020, we’re looking ahead to a new year in Hamilton.

 - And be sure to check out what other galleries across the city are offering, including exhibits to enjoy from home.

 - Or enjoy a street level, outdoor gallery experience on a neighbourhood walking tour of some of the city’s newer street art and murals.

-- Hit the trails on foot or snowshoes (rentals available at Adventure Attic in Dundas) at one of Hamilton’s endless scenic trails.
-Visit our hiking guide to find your perfect snowy trail.
+- Hit the trails on foot or two wheels.
+Visit our hiking and cycling guides to find your perfect route.